emk/subtitles-rs/README.md

        substudy combine <foreign-subtitles> <native-subtitles>
        substudy --help

-For now, all subtitles must be in *.srt format and encoded as UTF-8.
+For now, all subtitles must be in *.srt format.
+Many common encodings will be automatically detected, but try converting to UTF-8 if you have problems.
 ```

 So, for example, you could run: